Exclusive: U.S. delays deadline for finalizing Obamacare health plans

 Peters said only that the government was responding to "feedback" from the companies, "providing additional flexibility and time to handle technical requests."

-U.S. officials have said repeatedly that the marketplaces, which are the centerpiece of President Barack Obama's signature healthcare reform law, would begin on time.
+U.S. officials have said repeatedly that the marketplaces, which are the centrepiece of President Barack Obama's signature healthcare reform law, would begin on time.

 But the October 1 deadline has already begun to falter at the state level, with Oregon announcing plans to scale back the launch of its own marketplace and California saying it would consider a similar move.

-"It makes me wonder if open enrollment can start on October 1," said a former administration official who worked to implement Obama's healthcare reform.
+"It makes me wonder if open enrolment can start on October 1," said a former administration official who worked to implement Obama's healthcare reform.

 "But having everything ready on October 1 is not a critical issue.
 What matters to people is January 1, which is when the coverage is supposed to start.
 If that were delayed, it would be a substantive setback."